-To facilitate its work, the RSP relies heavily on the National Statistical Offices (NSOs) and in general the NSSs to source official statistics of Member States in establishing regional statistical databases and statistical indicators for monitoring the performance of the CARICOM Single Market and Economy (CSME) as well as the progress with development goals and targets of a number of international and regional frameworks.
+To facilitate its work, the RSP relies heavily on the National Statistical Offices (NSOs) and in general the NSSs to source official statistics of Member States/Associate Members in establishing regional statistical databases and statistical indicators for monitoring the performance of the CARICOM Single Market and Economy (CSME) as well as the progress with development goals and targets of a number of international and regional frameworks.
+It produces new statistical products - regional statistics for the Community and about the Community.